duongtuanh0307/personal-blog/src/data/posts/about-this-website.md

 Actualy, I used to build personal websites with NextJs 10 and Svelte for practicing new libraries and frameworks but I have never published them.

-Because my purpose this time is simply creating a place for sharing my though and the coding, sewing pieces that I made, I chose familiar stack that I tried before:
+Because my purpose this time is simply creating a place for sharing my thought and the coding, sewing pieces that I made, I chose familiar stack that I tried before:

 - [NextJS](https://nextjs.org/docs/getting-started/installation)
 - [TailwindCSS](https://tailwindcss.com/docs/installation)